 • Objective Statements

-• Instead, use your cover letter to emphasize your interests to the position you are applying for and how your background relates
+• Instead, use your cover letter to emphasize your interest in the position you are applying for and how your background relates

 • Repetition of Words such as “Responsibilities” and “Duties” included before each description

-• Avoid Personal Pronouns such as I, my, mine, your, his/her/their
+• Personal Pronouns such as I, my, mine, your, his/her/their

-• Typos or Inconsistencies ensure that the resume has no spelling or grammatical errors and that all punctuation and/or abbreviation is consistent
+• Typos or Inconsistencies.
+Ensure that the resume has no spelling or grammatical errors, and that all punctuation and/or abbreviation are consistent

 • List of References or statements such as “References Available Upon Request”.
 Prepare a separate document instead and bring this list of references with you to interviews